 It is expected that all students will attend all classes and arrive in a punctual manner ready to actively participate.
 Repeated studies of student performance and attendance have demonstrated that student attendance is directly related to his or her achievement.
 The school’s attendance policy is created in accordance with The Education Act.

 It is the responsibility of the parent/guardian to ensure their children attend school regularly.
-Absence from, or late admission to, any class during the school day will be considered truant unless absence is due to a school-authorized activity, a call or a note from a parent/guardian.
+Absence from, or late admission to, any class during the school day will be considered truant unless absence is due to a school-authorized activity, a call or a note from a parent/guardian has been received.

 Students arriving after 8:45 a.m. are to report directly to their period 1 class where they will be marked late by their teacher.
 Students who arrive after 9:00 a.m. must report to the attendance office for an admit slip.
 Students arriving late for periods 2, 3, and 4 will report directly to class and will be marked late.

-- Phone home through synervoice if a student is absent from a class.
+- Phone home through Synrevoice if a student is absent from a class.

 - Student’s cumulative lates and absences will be on all six report cards sent home.